![]() |

 There isn't any good answer to this.
 The benefits of massage are from the physical stimulation of the baby; the oil or other medium is probably not very important.

-Some substances are known to cause problems.
-Ghee and gram flour (besan), for example, are often associated with skin allergies.
-And no, the ghee so lovingly smeared on your baby doesn't get absorbed by the body to any great extent, and it doesn't contribute to nutrition.
+And no, the oils so lovingly smeared on your baby doesn't get absorbed by the body to any great extent, and it doesn't contribute to nutrition.

 It's not too difficult to do the massage yourself.
 A gentle stimulus of the baby's skin for 10-15 minutes is what has been shown to be beneficial, and Mother's touch is far better than any other.
 The baby should not cry while you're doing the massage, but should seem to enjoy it.

 Not really.
 The benefits on weight gain and maturation of body function have been experimentally shown on premature and low birth weight babies.
 A normal, healthy, baby will probably do very well without massage.
-Indeed, massage is not the tradition in most countries of the world, and their babies seem to thrive without it.
+Indeed, massage is not the tradition in most countries of the world, and the babies seem to thrive without it.